Seasonal Safety Advice

 - Only tackle a fire if it is safe to do so.

-- Ensure all crew are wearing lifejackets.
+- Only abandon ship as a last resort ensuring all the crew are wearing lifejackets.

 - Consult and inform any neighbours prior to having a bonfire.

-o damp material can cause excess smoke;
+– damp material can cause excess smoke;

-o don’t throw any fireworks into the fire. - The bonfire should only be built in a clear open space to reduce the likelihood of fire spread by radiated heat.
+– aerosols, cylinders and canisters may explode causing injury. - Any bonfire should be built in a clear open space to reduce the likelihood of fire spread by radiated heat to buildings, oil tanks, trees, etc.

-- Bonfires should be supervised at all times, with onlookers maintaining a safe distance.
+- Bonfires should be supervised at all times with onlookers maintaining a safe distance.

 If you are attending a bonfire: